 Prebiotics are soluble dietary fibers that promote the growth of beneficial bacteria in the gastrointestinal tract.
 Prebiotics are present in many natural foods; chicory root and garlic, for instance, contain inulin that feeds and maintains beneficial bacteria such as Lactobacillus acidophilus in the gastrointestinal tract.
 Inulin contains sugars that cannot be digested by animal digestive enzymes or other bacteria, ensuring a healthy population of only beneficial intestinal flora.

-To make supplementation easier and more convenient, consider quality foods such as our Signature Series dry foods, containing probiotics to promote better health and nutrition.
+To make supplementation easier and more convenient, consider quality foods such as our Signature Series® Adult Dog Food, containing probiotics to promote better health and nutrition.
 In the case of beneficial bacteria, good things do come in small packages.